Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Well, now I have.

-Keeping your ankle relaxed throughout the kick is important as it increases the flexibility of the ankle and it also maximizes the surface of your foot so you can kick more water.
+Keeping your ankle relaxed throughout the kick is important as it increases the flexibility of the ankle and maximizes the surface of your foot so you can kick more water.

 To better understand how big a role ankle flexibility and relaxation plays in the freestyle kick, perform a kick where you point your toes to the bottom of the pool so you have a 90-degree angle in your ankle.